Skip to content

 What is the best EU-hosted VPN?

-On EU Vetted's editorial compliance score, Mullvad VPN (Sweden) and OVPN (Sweden) are the highest-rated EU-owned and EU-operated VPNs, both at 5/5.
-IVPN (Gibraltar) and Proton VPN (Switzerland) also reach 5/5.
+Mullvad VPN (Sweden) and OVPN (Sweden) are the strongest EU-owned and EU-operated options: both are Swedish-incorporated, with published privacy policies and GDPR commitments (CLOUD Act exposure: Mullvad None, OVPN None).
+IVPN (Gibraltar) and Proton VPN (Switzerland) are also strong privacy-architecture choices (CLOUD Act exposure: IVPN None, Proton VPN None).
+IVPN publishes a transparency report, Proton VPN has published independent infrastructure audits.
 For buyers specifically requiring an EU-incorporated operator, Mullvad and OVPN are the strongest starting points.
 Proton VPN is Swiss-based and is the most widely audited privacy VPN globally.

 Is there a GDPR-compliant VPN?